Ready to apply for a rental property? An agent may ask you to provide additional documents to help with the application process.

 What documents will I need to apply for a rental property?

-- Your identification: Depending on the landlord/agent managing the property, you should come prepared with photo identification (your driver’s licence or passport), your Medicare card, your birth certificate, car registration or health care card.
+- Your identification: Come prepared with photo identification (your driver’s licence or passport), your Medicare card, your birth certificate, car registration or health care card.

-- Professional/personal references: Names and contact details for people who will give you a positive rental reference (from past properties) or personal reference (more on choosing rental references here).
+- Professional/personal references: Be prepared to supply names and contact details for people who will give you a positive recommendation.
+Read more about choosing rental references.

 - A tenancy or rental ledger that shows your ability to pay rent regularly and on time.

-- Bank statements and pay slips to show proof of income.
-Pays slips could come from your employer or a Centrelink income statement.
+- Bank statements and payslips to show proof of income.
+Payslips could come from your employer or a Centrelink income statement.

 Did you know?
 You can attach all your additional documents to your Renter Resume!
 To get started, visit www.rent.com.au/resume

 In most instances, you will be required to achieve a minimum of 100 checkpoints before your application will be considered.

 If you don’t think you will be able to meet the 100 checkpoints, you should speak with the landlord/agent.